NOTE This is a work in progress. Unlike your typical blog post, this is going to be something of a “living document” while I iron out the rough edges.

 Next up the consumer needs to send a SyncGroup request to the group coordinator.
 This step is mandatory.

-send assignment decisions, with assignment data encoded according to the
+response) should send partition assignment decisions encoded according to the

-JoinGroup phase.
-Consumers that are not the group leader should send an
+are not the group leader should send an empty assignment array.

 participating in the rebalance, the group coordinator will send the

-responses to all consumers.
-The response sent to each broker will incorporate
+responses to all members/consumers.
+The response sent to each consumer will

-the member-specific assignment data as encoded by the underlying group
+incorporate the member-specific assignment data as encoded by the underlying

-This is covered elsewhere, but just to reiterate: the encoded assignment data is effectively opaque to the group coordinator: the group coordinator does not participate in partition assignment decisions, except to act as a convenient transport for assignment data “sent” by the group leader and received by consumers.
+This is covered elsewhere but just to reiterate: the group coordinator does not participate in partition assignment decisions except to act as a middle man between the group leader and other consumers.